What Is A Purchase-Money Mortgage And How Does It Work?

 - Monitor your credit: It’s a good idea to monitor your credit on a regular basis, both for the purposes of checking on your progress and fixing any errors you might find that could be dragging your score down.

 Although you’ll have more options if you have a really good credit score, there are traditional loan alternatives that won’t take you forever to build up to.
-You can get FHA loans with a credit score of it as low as 580 and a 3.5% down payment.
+You can get FHA loans with a credit score of it as low as 580 and with a 3.5% down payment.
 If your median FICO® Score is 620 or higher, you can have a higher DTI, which may add to your budget.

 Improve Your DTI